LCL-CAVE/manganite/README.md

 ## Usage

-You can create a servable dashboards in minutes straight from your jupyter notebook
+You can create a servable dashboard within minutes straight from inside your Jupyter notebook

 https://github.com/LCL-CAVE/manganite/assets/141235286/213fb058-235c-40ce-90a8-067bd3600559